sapnendra/react-alertify-mini/README.md

 - Only add `<AlertContainer />` once at your app root
 - Alerts automatically stack if multiple are triggered quickly
-- Each alert has a unique ID and manages its own lifecycle
+- Each alert has a unique ID and manages its own lifecycle independently
+- The progress bar provides visual feedback on remaining time
+- Alerts appear instantly when triggered for optimal user experience
 - The alert container is positioned with `z-index: 9999` to appear above most content
+- Alerts remove themselves one by one in the order they were created (FIFO)

 ---